Bagarius: Ecology

 B. bagarius inhabits rapid and rocky pools of large and medium-sized rivers.
 B. suchus is usually associated with rapids in the large rivers it inhabits.
 B. yarelli occurs in large rivers on the bottom, even with swift current, never entering small streams.
 It is found among boulders, often in the white water of the rapids where it apparently is indifferent to the strong current.

 B. bagarius is primarily entomophagous.
 It also feeds on small fishes, frogs and shrimps.
 B. suchus, however, is a piscivore.
 B. yarelli feeds primarily on prawns but also eat small fishes and aquatic insects.
+As predators, these catfish experience bioaccumulation, and thus can be used as bioindicators of river pollution.

 B. bagarius breeds in rivers prior to the beginning of the annual flood season.

 B. yarelli migrates in schools.
 It is reported to migrate to follow its prey.
 It is also reported that it follows Catlocarpio siamensis during its upstream migration.
 Apparently the main upstream migration begins close to the peak of flood, when the current is very strong and the water is turbid.